DUNE/dune-justin/docs/event-types.md

 ## Event types

-These event types are used by the Workflow System to record state transitions and can be viewed in the Dashboard.
-These are especially useful for cross referencing requests, files, jobs, sites and storages, as the identity of each component involve in the transition is recorded in the event and visible in the Dashboard.
+These event types are used by the Workflow System to record state transitions and can be viewed in the [Dashboard](dashboard.md).
+They are especially useful for cross referencing requests, files, jobs, sites and storages, as the identity of each component involved in the transition is recorded in the event and visible in the Dashboard.

 |Number|Name|Description|